Claude Dubaële

 Claude Dubaële (born 19 January 1940) is a French former professional football player and coach.

+Playing career

 He played for Stade Reims, Rennes, Angers SCO, Lille OSC and Le Mans.
 He was also part of France's squad at the 1960 Summer Olympics.

+Coaching career

 After retiring as a player, Dubaële enjoyed a career as a manager with Fossemange, Rennes and Red Star 93.